kubgus/Bloodline/README.md

 <br>

 ## Cross-platform ⭐
-This service is not cross-platform, yet, and only works on Winodws.
-But I'm planning to add the option to export elsewhere.
+This service is cross-platform.
+It should work on Windows, Mac, Linux, Android and iOS.
+Not thoroughly tested yet.